pixelastic/blog.pixelastic.com/app/_drafts/2015-02-11-concatenate-compress-cache.md

 ---

 When trying to optimize the performance of your website, there are three main elements that should be on your top priority list.
-Three very easy to implement steps that can have a great impact on your website load time.
+Three very easy-to-implement steps that can have a great impact on your website load time.

 These three methods are named concatenation, compression and cache.
-I've already talked about them a [previous talk](https://www.youtube.com/watch?v=ecc1zudWmX4) (in French), but we'll now cover them in full detail.
+I've already talked about them in a [previous talk](https://www.youtube.com/watch?v=ecc1zudWmX4) (in French), but we'll now cover them in full detail.

 ## Concatenate

 The main goal of concatenation is to merge several files of the same type in one final file.
-Doing so will allow us to transfer less files on the wire.
+Doing so will allow us to transfer less files over the wire.
 CSS and JavaScript files are the one that yields the better results.

-The nature of downloading assets itself makes your browser pay some costs on every request.
-This costs of lost milliseconds adds up, and can be of several
+The nature of downloading assets itself makes your browser pay some costs on every request, and in the end all those lost milliseconds adds up.
+Let's have a look at the different costs we're paying:
-causes:

 ### TCP Slow start

 TCP is the underlying protocol used by HTTP.
 It uses a mechanism known as slow-start to get to the optimal transfer speed.
-To do so, it must do a few round trips between the client and the server, sending more and more data, until some is dropped, in order to get the maximum possible sending/receiving throughput.
+To do so, it must do a few round trips between the client and the server, sending more and more data, until some are dropped, in order to get the maximum possible sending/receiving throughput.

 If we send a lot of small files, the mechanism never has time to reach the